OneTrueKirk/onetruekirk.github.io/pluto.md

 Some decisions are Judgements of Solomon where an acceptable compromise is impossible, such as whether to deploy the Uniswap code on a new chain.
 You can't deploy it halfway.
 It's hard to imagine a credibly neutral way the results of the decision could be measured and used to punish or reward voters.

 On the other hand, for governance of lending protocols and stablecoins, there are many types of system actions that lend themselves well to granular control.
-For example, the collateral factor of ETH on Compound is not a binary yes/no, nor are the relative debt ceilings of the various collateral assets on MakerDAO.
+The collateral factor of ETH on Compound need not be a binary yes/no, nor must the debt ceilings of the various collateral assets on MakerDAO.
 These parameters are amenable to control by guage style voting with skin in the game, as failures or successes can be transparently observed on chain.

 Instead of choosing between :